How to Spot Authentic Korean Restaurants vs Tourist Traps

 Where to Find It: Gwangjang Market in Jongno-gu, Seoul.
 Take subway Line 1 to Jongno 5-ga Station, Exit 8, or Line 2/5 to Euljiro 4-ga Station, Exit 4.
 The market is huge, but follow the aroma of frying pancakes!

-What to Order: The star here is Bindaetteok (mung bean pancake) and Mayak Gimbap (mini gimbap with a addictive mustard sauce).
+What to Order: The star here is Bindaetteok (mung bean pancake) and Mayak Gimbap (mini gimbap with an addictive mustard sauce).
 Many stalls specialize in these.
 Find a stall that's bustling and has a big iron griddle sizzling with pancakes.
 It's often featured on shows like Saengsaeng Jeongbotong for its traditional market vibe and delicious, affordable food.

 Price Range: Very affordable.
 Bindaetteok usually costs around 5,000-8,000 KRW, Mayak Gimbap 3,000-5,000 KRW.